6uayf/6uayf.github.io/teaching/math20d_f17_hw.md

 *Sections* 7.1, 7.2

-**Comments:**  Read Sections 1 and 2 in the Math 20D Supplement.
-These are based on Sections 7.1 and 7.2 in the textbook, but restricted to the 2x2 matrix case.

 ##### Homework 6     (Online HW Due Tuesday, Nov 14)

 *Sections* 7.3, 7.4

-**Comments:**  Read Sections 3 and 4 in the Math 20D Supplement.
-These are based on Sections 7.3 and 7.4 in the textbook, but restricted to the 2x2 matrix case.

 ##### Homework 7     (Online HW Due Tuesday, Nov 21)

 *Sections* 7.5, 7.6

-**Comments:**  Read Sections 5 and 6 in the Math 20D Supplement.
-These are based on Sections 7.5 and 7.6 in the textbook, but restricted to the 2x2 matrix case.
-We will not cover Section 7.7, which applies to matrices larger than 2x2.

 ##### Homework 8     (Online HW Due Tuesday, Nov 28)

 *Sections* 7.8, 5.1, 5.2

-**Comments:**  (1) Read Section 8 in the Math 20D Supplement.
-This is based on Section 7.8 in the textbook, but restricted to the 2x2 matrix case.
-(2) Section 5.1 is a review of power series.
-Since this was covered in Math 20B, which is a prerequisite for this course, we will not discuss 5.1 explicitly in class.
-You are, however, expected to know this material, and so you should read it before we discuss Section 5.2 in class.

 ##### Homework 9     (Online HW Due Tuesday, Dec 5)